-Pickpockets and Petty Crime
+Pickpockets and Petty Crime In Mongolia

 There are pickpockets and petty crime thieves in Mongolia.
-This tends to happen more in certain areas, and here are some areas that travelers should be extra cautious when traveling to:
+This tends to happen more in certain areas, and here are some areas that travelers should be extra cautious about when traveling to:

-- Ulaanbaatar’s Central Sukhbaatar District – This area has a lot of the Embassies, Offices, and Tourist Attractions.
+- Ulaanbaatar’s Central Sukhbaatar District – This area has a lot of Embassies, Offices, and Tourist Attractions.
 So be extra careful when you are in this area.

 - The State Department Store

 - The Seoul Street – Particularly, the street’s restaurant and bar section.